 How to survive a rent rise

-It’s the news no tenant wants to hear: the rent is going up.
+It’s unavoidable for tenants to hear: that rent is going up.

-Tenants should factor in possible rent hikes and not choose a property that stretches them to their limit, she says.
+Tenants should budget for possible rent hikes and not choose a property that is more than they can afford.

-Another trick is to offset rent rises by keeping a close eye on the other costs of renting, like insurance, internet and energy bills.
+You can also offset rent rises by watching other costs like insurance, internet and energy bills.

-“It can be a real eye-opener!
-Try and save money above and beyond the rent for emergencies and long-term goals like a home deposit.
+Try and save money above and beyond rent for emergencies and long-term goals like a home deposit.